 Family Peer Advocates are valuable professionals within the child serving system.
 They are uniquely qualified to work with families based on their first-hand experience as the parent/caregiver of a young person with a social, emotional, behavioral, health, or developmental disability.
 This experience, combined with additional Parent Empowerment (PEP) training, allows them to provide peer support to parents of children with similar challenges.

 Are you a young person who is between the ages of 18 and 30 years old with first-hand experience with mental health, special education, or foster care services?
 Are you curious about ways you could help a younger person who is facing some of the same challenges you faced?

 If so, consider becoming a Youth Peer Advocate (YPA).
 Learn more about how you can use your own experience with recovery to make a positive impact in another young person’s life.

 Janice Fitzgerald tells her personal story of caregiving for her son, emphasizing the importance of caregiving, the importance of taking care of yourself, as well as the common emotions and struggles faced by families providing care for loved ones with disabilities.

 The Casey Life Skills (CLS) tool is a tool for youth to build their own personal checklist of skills and strengths.
 It shows them what they know already and what is possible for them to learn in the future.
 A case worker or mentor needs to help them create a free account.

-The Individual and Family Support Unit (IFSU) of the Justice Center for the Protection of People with Special Needs is a resource for victims of abuse or neglect, their families, personal representatives and guardians.
-IFSU advocates provide assistance in a variety of areas, including:
+The Individual and Family Support Unit of the Justice Center for the Protection of People with Special Needs provides assistance to victims of incidents of abuse or neglect occurring in certain state-operated, licensed, or certified service provider agencies.
+Assistance is also provided to victims’ families, personal representatives, and guardians.
+This assistance includes: